 The Coalhouse Restaurant- new at Oxwich Beach

-Opened earlier this year and owned by Penrice Estate is the Coalhouse Restaurant in Oxwich Bay on the Gower Peninsula, just ten miles from Swansea.
+Opened in May 2013 and owned by Penrice Estate is the Coalhouse Restaurant in Oxwich Bay on the Gower Peninsula, just ten miles from Swansea.
 This nineteenth century building has been brought back to life as a restaurant and bar.
 The restaurant is in the unique position of being literally on the beach.
 There are panoramic coastal views unparalleled in Wales, across Oxwich and Three Cliffs Bay, both from inside the building and from the large terrace facing the sea.